With the cost of hearing devices ranging from $2,000-$7,000 a pair, patients often ask us, “What’s wrong with the less expensive ones?”

 The same considerations are true when it comes to selecting appropriate hearing devices.
 If you are very active, exposed to a variety of noisy environments and don’t want to be bothered adjusting volume, then you will probably be happier with hearing devices that include advanced features such as directional microphones, feedback cancellation and automatic adjustments.
 In conjunction with this, you will be most satisfied with your results and achieve maximum benefit by consulting with an experienced Audiologist to tailor the features of the device to your personal needs.
 If you live a quiet life and don’t mind making manual adjustments, then a more economical hearing device might be perfect for you.
 In short, it is the art of selection and fitting combined with the science of technology that will have the most direct impact on your level of satisfaction.

-Audiologists are skilled at matching your needs to the most appropriate technology and fitting the devices to provide maximum benefit.
+Local audiologists are skilled at matching your needs to the most appropriate technology and fitting the devices to provide maximum benefit.
 They have been trained to make their recommendations for the type and style of hearing devices based upon five important criteria:

 - Your personal lifestyle